 Reeth and Flynn appreciated the professional development they received from the conference’s keynote speaker Ovide Lamontagne, a prominent attorney and general counsel for American’s United for Life.

-Reeth was also happy to see how word is spreading about the great strides Caldwell College is making.
-“We learned that on a national level, Caldwell College is being perceived as a blossoming organization, led by an administration with a steadfast vision, an open ear, and an ability to inspire and motivate students.”
+Reeth was also happy to see how word is spreading about the great strides Caldwell University is making.
+“We learned that on a national level, Caldwell University is being perceived as a blossoming organization, led by an administration with a steadfast vision, an open ear, and an ability to inspire and motivate students.”

 In addition to Caldwell, the summit included student leaders from St. Anselm College, Fairfield University, Loyola University Maryland, St. Joseph’s College, St. Michael’s College, Thomas Aquinas College and Providence College.